36 Hours in Milwaukee

 On to the market @ 12:30 p.m.

-Outside of the market, you’ll find even more specialty stores and art galleries in the Third Ward.
-3rd Ward Jewelry offers handmade art jewelry from over 75 of the country’s best jewelry artists.
-Find handmade goods from native Wisconsin artisans at LOCALmke.
+Outside of the market, you'll find even more specialty stores and art galleries in the Third Ward.
 MOD GEN, a modern take on the classic general store, sells creative and quirky home goods and locally-made treasures like Cream City Caramels.

 Brew City tour @ 3 p.m.

-Learn about the industry that built Milwaukee on a brewery tour; Sprecher Brewery, Miller Brewery, and Lakefront Brewery are top options.
-You’ll be treated to samples, humor, and history, no matter which tour you choose.
-If you’re not into beer, visit Sprecher and try their gourmet sodas.
+Learn about the industry that built Milwaukee on a brewery tour; Sprecher Brewery and Lakefront Brewery are top options.
+If you're not into beer, visit Sprecher and try their gourmet sodas.
 Also worth a visit: the historic Pabst Mansion, home of the originators of the Pabst Brewing Company.